harpreetsahota204/moondream2/README.md

 ### Visual Question Answering (VQA)

-Ask questions about the content of images:
+Ask questions about the content of images.
+This can be used in a variety of ways, for example you can ask it to perfom OCR.

 ```python
 model.operation = "query"